Wes Durham: Georgia Tech

 Durham came to Georgia Tech in the fall of 1995.
 In 1997, he was also named Tech's Director of Broadcasting.
 Durham was paired with former Tech QB Kim King until King died in 2003.
 Later on Durham worked with Jeff Van Note and Rick Strom during the remainder of his time at GT.
 Durham was known for making exciting calls while having a lot of charisma.
 Notable calls were the 1998 and 1999 thrillers between Tech and the Georgia Bulldogs, Calvin Johnson's game winning catch at Clemson in 2004, Will Bynums game winning layup in the Final Four in 2004, and Nesbitt taking back his own fumble against Florida State in 2009.

 After Durham left his role at Georgia Tech in 2013, his duties were taken over by Brandon Gaudin.

 Broadcasting

 Play-by-play

 Beginning with the 2004 NFL season, Durham also took on the radio play-by-play duties for the Atlanta Falcons in addition to his responsibilities at Georgia Tech.
 In 2011, when Raycom Sports began producing ACC college football games to air on Fox Sports Net (under a sub-license from ESPN), Durham was called upon to be the play-by-play announcer due to his long history working in the ACC.
 He was teamed with analyst James Bates.
-During his time at Elon, Wes interned at local radio station WBAB in Burlington NC were he was on the broadcast team announcing for WM Williams Bulldogs football.
+During his time at Elon, Wes interned at local radio station WBAB in Burlington NC where he was on the broadcast team announcing for WM Williams Bulldogs football.